How to live on a budget, a tight budget, and actually enjoy it?

 2. Prioritize Your Spending

-If you are going to both learn how to live on a budget and save money (that’s two things) then understanding your spending and making good money decisions is key.
+If you are going to both learn how to live on a budget and save money (that’s two things) then understanding your spending and making good financial decisions is key.

 You need to know what you are spending your hard earned money on and prioritize where it goes.

-No point spending $500 on groceries because you love food if that equates to 30% of your entire income.
+No point spending $500 on groceries every month because you love food if that equates to 30% of your entire income.

 To understand what you are spending your money on you need to track your spending.
 Writing down everything you spend is an eye opener.
 It can also be laborious I know.